abdulhammedabdulazeez/hng-stage1-task/hng-stage1-task/README.md

 ### Railway Deployment

-This application is configured for easy deployment to Railway using just a `Procfile`:
+This application is configured for easy deployment to Railway using a `start.sh` script:

 1. **Install Railway CLI:**
 ```bash